OpenDAoC/OpenDAoC-Core/SRD/10_Cross_System_Interactions/Security_AntiCheat_System.md

 ## Overview

+**Game Rule Summary**: The Security & Anti-Cheat System works silently in the background to keep the game fair for everyone by detecting and preventing cheating.
+It constantly monitors player movement to catch speed hacking, teleport hacking, or flying when you shouldn't be able to.
+If you move faster than your character's maximum speed too many times, the system will first warn you, then teleport you back to a safe location, and eventually disconnect repeat offenders.
+It also protects against chat spam by limiting how fast you can send messages or use commands.
+The system uses a graduated response - minor violations get warnings, while serious or repeated violations result in automatic bans.
+This ensures that legitimate players can enjoy the game without interference from cheaters, while giving fair warnings to players who might have connection issues.

 The Security & Anti-Cheat System provides comprehensive protection against player exploitation through real-time monitoring, violation detection, and automated response mechanisms.

 ## Core Components